 The heritage grants fund provides funding for conservation works, which are in the public view, and enhance and reveal the heritage significance of the property and/or urgent conservation works required in order to stabilise a building.
 Generally eligible projects are entitled to 50 per cent of the total cost of the works up to a maximum of $5000, however, this may vary depending on the competitiveness of the grant round.

 For further information, please contact the city's Heritage Officer on 9237 9222 or email firstname.lastname@example.org.

 Heritage assessments of three potential heritage areas in Subiaco have been completed.

 The city is conducting a series of community heritage surveys, with the aim of identifying and protecting buildings and streetscapes of heritage value.
 This is a collaborative project between the city and the community.

 Kings Road contains 21 houses developed in the period 1901-1923, with the majority constructed prior to WWI, resulting in a good representative collection of early twentieth century housing for the middle classes in the higher parts of Subiaco, in close proximity to public transport and Kings Park.
 The street has been identified as having aesthetic, historic and social value to the City of Subiaco and was declared as a heritage area by Council in May 2017.
 This will allow for the opportunity to conserve the streetscape presentation of a good representative collection of early twentieth century, Federation Queen Anne and early Inter-War villas.

 Recent additions to the city's Town Planning Scheme Heritage List include:

-- It has historic value for its association with the provision of services to the growing community by the State Government.
+- The place has social value for its association with the provision of services to the community from 1934.